puppeteer/puppeteer/docs/api/puppeteer.serializedaxnode.md

 # SerializedAXNode interface

-Represents a Node and the properties of it that are relevant to Accessibility.

-#### Signature:
+### Signature:

 ```typescript
 export interface SerializedAXNode
 ```

+Represents a Node and the properties of it that are relevant to Accessibility.

 ## Properties